 Older Ships Are Refurbished Constantly

 Imagine a Las Vegas hotel that was built in the 1990s.
 Each day thousands of people come and go, the doors never close, and it doesn’t take too long for the hotel shows its age.
-It’s a similar situation on a cruise ship that sails every day in a salty, humid environment.
+It’s a similar situation on a cruise ship, except that it also sails every day in a salty, humid environment.

 To keep things fresh, older ships are regularly refurbished — often at significant expense.
 It’s not unheard of for a refurbishment to run into hundreds of millions of dollars..